apache/amoro/CONTRIBUTING.md

 ## Building the Project Locally

-Amoro is built using Maven with Java 1.8 and Java 17(only for `amoro-mixed-format/amoro-mixed-format-trino` module).
+Amoro is built using Maven with JDK 8 and JDK 17(only for `amoro-mixed-format/amoro-mixed-format-trino` module).

+* Build all modules without `amoro-mixed-format-trino`: `mvn clean package`
+* Build and skip tests: `mvn clean package -DskipTests `
+* Build with hadoop 2.x(the default is 3.x) dependencies: `mvn clean package -DskipTests -Dhadoop=v2`
+* Specify Flink version for Flink optimizer(the default is 1.18.1): `mvn clean package -DskipTests -Dflink-optimizer.flink-version=1.15.4`
+  * If the version of Flink is below 1.15.0, you also need to add the `-Pflink-pre-1.15` parameter: `mvn clean package -DskipTests -Pflink-pre-1.15 -Dflink-optimizer.flink-version=1.14.6`
+* Specify Spark version for Spark optimizer(the default is 3.3.3): `mvn clean package -DskipTests -Dspark-optimizer.spark-version=3.2.2`
+* Build `amoro-mixed-format-trino` module under JDK 17: `mvn clean package -DskipTests -Ptrino-spotless,build-mixed-format-trino -pl 'amoro-mixed-format/amoro-mixed-format-trino' -am`.
-* To build Trino module need config `toolchains.xml` in `${user.home}/.m2/` dir, the content is
+* To package all modules: `mvn clean package -DskipTests -Ptoolchain,build-mixed-format-trino`, besides you need config `toolchains.xml` in `${user.home}/.m2/` dir with content below.

 ```
 <?xml version="1.0" encoding="UTF-8"?>